 Withholding taxes and others primarily consist of input tax credits.
-Other assets primarily represent travel advances and other recoverable.
 Security deposits relate principally to leased telephone lines and electricity supplies.
 Deferred contract costs are upfront costs incurred for the contract and are amortised over the term of the contract.